 Gardiner is in the midst of a housing crisis.
 Affordable housing was identified as the #1 concern for residents through the 2019 Successful Gardiner Campaign, and this is backed by statistics—the average price of a home in the state of Montana is $293K.
 In Park County, the cost rises to $350k.
 In Gardiner, the average home costs $484.5k, if one can be found for sale at all.

 This situation has impacted the Gardiner Public School's ability to hire and retain teachers, who have a starting salary around $35,777.
 NYEF is working to alleviate this problem through our Teacher Housing Initiative.

-NYEF recently purchased a property, a historic building built in 1908 that was once owned by Earl Hall and most recently used as a bed and breakfast, in Gardiner.
-Thanks to support from the Gardiner Area Resort District and very generous donors, we are preparing to start renovations, with the goal of housing two teachers by the end of 2021.
+In 2020, NYEF purchased a property, a historic building built in 1908 that was once owned by Earl Hall and most recently used as a bed and breakfast, in Gardiner.
+Thanks to support from the Gardiner Area Resort District and very generous donors, we completed $300k in renovations and are now able to provide subsidized housing for three Gardiner School teachers.

 Where does NYEF’s money come from?